How to Choose the Right iPhone for You in 2024

 Most people don’t upgrade their iPhones every year.
 If you do, consider joining Apple’s iPhone upgrade program; it means that you’ll get a new phone each year, and can trade in the old one.
 You also get AppleCare+ with that program, ensuring that repairs to your iPhone don’t cost a lot.

 If you only upgrade every two or three years (or even less often), or if you tend to hand down your old iPhone to someone else whenever you upgrade, then your buying decision now could affect the future much more.
 But for most people, it isn’t worth spending a lot of time worriedly comparing every little product specification.
-All the iPhones that Apple sells are good enough for just about everyone.
+With the exception of the iPhone SE, which is limited in size, storage, and processor, all the iPhones that Apple sells are good enough for just about everyone.

 How can I learn more?